Siemens LOGO Starter Kit – PLC Programming for Beginners

 To open the sample programs you have to first click the open icon (Ctrl + O or File -> Open) and then go to the folder where you’ve installed LOGO Soft Comfort.
 The program is typically installed in C:/Program Files/Siemens/LOGOComfort_V8.

-In that folder you will find another subfolder called “Samples”.
-This is where all the example programs for the LOGO PLC is located.
+In that folder, you will find another subfolder called “Samples”.
+This is where all the example programs for the LOGO PLC are located.

 I made a little video on how to open sample programs and start the simulation with LOGO Soft Comfort V8: